(This can be served as an appetizer or as the main dish.)

 The book features more than 50 recipes and interviews with chefs from 20 restaurants in Maine, all of which get their ingredients from local farmers and fishermen to create all-natural and organic dishes.

 My friend, Russell French took the photographs for the book and his friend, Michael S. Sanders, wrote the text.
 You may remember Russ as a guest photographer on Rootsliving when he took photos for my grandmother’s chicken and polenta recipe.
-I also wrote about Russ’s avocation as a food photographer for the Book of Odds website.

 From Joshua’s Restaurant in Wells, Maine: